-If any of the assumptions used in the Black-Scholes model changes significantly, stock-based compensation for future awards may differ materially compared with the awards granted previously.
+If any of the assumptions used in the Black-Scholes model changes significantly, stock-based compensation expense for future awards may differ materially compared with the awards previously granted.
 The inputs that create the most sensitivity in our option valuation are the volatility, expected term and forfeitures.
-See Note 11, "Share-Based Compensation," to our consolidated financial statements for the year ended December 31, 2014 included in this Annual Report on Form 10-K for additional information regarding the assumptions used in the Black-Scholes model.
+See Note 11, "Stock-Based Compensation Expense," to our consolidated financial statements for the year ended December 31, 2015 included in this Annual Report on Form 10-K for additional information regarding the assumptions used in the Black-Scholes model.